picohari/ugfx/drivers/multiple/SDL/readme.txt

 	CFLAGS = `sdl2-config --libs --cflags`

 By default, this driver will pass the `SDL_INIT_EVERYTHING` flag to SDL_Init().
-This can be overriden by defining the UGFX_SDL_INIT_FLAGS macro.
+This can be overriden by defining the GFX_SDL_INIT_FLAGS macro.